nickbryan/httputil/docs/problems/constraint-violation.md

   "code": "422-02",
   "detail": "The request data violated one or more validation constraints", "instance": "/api/resource",
-  "extensions": {
   "violations": [
     {
-        "detail": "The field 'email' is required.",
+      "detail": "The field 'email' is required",
       "pointer": "/email"
     },
     {
-        "detail": "The field 'age' must be a positive integer.", "pointer": "/age"
+      "detail": "The field 'age' must be a positive integer", "pointer": "/age"
     }
   ]
-  }
 }
 ```